colshrapnel/safemysql/README.md

 Of course we will have placeholders for the common types - strings and numbers.
 But as we started inventing new placeholders - let's make some more!

-Another difficult in creating prepared queries is arrays going to IN operator.
+Another difficulty in creating prepared queries is arrays going to IN operator.
 Everyone is trying to do it their own way but the type-hinted placeholder makes it as simple as adding a string:

 ```php
 $array = array(1,2,3);